 COM 005 covers the principles of verbal and nonverbal transactions that occur in relationships.
-Study of theory and research findings and their application to communication in interpersonal relationships in personal and professional contexts.
+The course covers the study of theory and research findings and their application to communication in interpersonal relationships in personal and professional contexts.
+It includes studying and applying various interpersonal communication skills to build healthier relationships, such as active listening, conflict management strategies, and identity construction within social and cultural contexts.
 Students will engage in interpersonal exercises to use communication skills such as listening, paraphrasing, describing feelings, decision-making.